lukestringer90/personal-website/_notes/iOSDevUK-2022.md

 where: Aberystwyth 󠁧󠁢󠁥󠁮󠁧󠁿🏴󠁧󠁢󠁷󠁬󠁳󠁿
 ---

-10th anniversay of the coference!
+10th anniversay of the conference!

 ## I ❤️ Swift Concurrency
 **Tunde Adegoroye**